 or useMemo

-for every function … but this is not the case.
+for every function.
+However, this is not the case.
 There is overhead associated with wrapping functions.
 Each call requires extra work to unravel your function call and decide how to proceed.

-function is not a callback while the purchase
+function is not a callback that we need to add useCallback

-function is.
-The update function does not meet our criteria, as it is created once and never shared.
-In contrast, each changing list item in TransactionListItems
+function does not meet our criteria, as it is created once and never shared with child components.

-, but would never wrap functions that deal with frequently changing data.
-React checks against the input parameters each time and must then call the function.
+, but would never wrap functions that deal with frequently changing data with useMemo

 The useCallback